ThomasBleijendaal/DurableMediator/README.md

 In your function app startup, add the required services by including `builder.AddDurableMediator(typeof(Startup));`.

 When running your function app you will see that next to the WorkflowTrigger Http Trigger function, an Orchestration Trigger function called "WorkflowRequest" and a "DurableMediatorEntity" Entity Trigger function are added.
 When http function triggers the start of the workflow, the orchestration function will orchestrate the workflow and invoke `ExampleWorkflow`.
-Each call to the `context.DurableMediator` will trigger the DurableMediatorEntity to execute the MediatR Request in a separate activity after which the orchestration resumes.
+Each call to the `execution.ExecuteAsync` will trigger the DurableMediatorEntity to execute the MediatR Request in a separate activity after which the orchestration resumes.
 No more calling `context.CallActivity` and guessing what parameters to pass in.

-The `context` exposes the `IDurableOrchestrationContext` from the Durable Task library, giving full access to creating timers for durable delays, locking entities for critical sections, or wait for external events.
-The `context` also exposes a `ISubWorkflowOrchestrator`, which allows workflows to initiate other workflows, and even await their responses, making it easy to compose workflows.
+The `execution` exposes the `IDurableOrchestrationContext` from the Durable Task library, giving full access to creating timers for durable delays, locking entities for critical sections, or wait for external events.
+The `execution` also exposes methods from `ISubWorkflowOrchestrator`, which allows workflows to initiate other workflows, and even await their responses, making it easy to compose workflows.

 ## Examples